nobruinfo/midnightmega/readme.md

 * [F2] ([Shift][F1] on the MEGA65 of course) is used for both
   switching from a mounted .d81 to the selection within the storage card and back
+* [Mega][F1] can be used to call the unmount all routine of the Hypervisor.
+This will unmount all real disk drives as well as all .d81 files.
+Currently this leaves a real machine in a state it cannot recover reaching real disk drives. .d81 files can be newly mounted fine.
+* [Mega][F3] opens the Freezer screen.
+It is an in-application alternative to using a longer press onto the [RESTORE] key.
+  After coming back the application is rescanning the drives like it does if the [Ctrl][r] combination of keys is used to ensure updated disk contents.

 # Project subfolders here in Github